Rayner Goddard, Baron Goddard: Judicial appointment

 On 5 April 1932 Goddard was appointed a Judge of the High Court and assigned to the King's Bench Division, receiving the customary knighthood later that year.
 As a judge of the first instance, Goddard acquired a good reputation as a commercial judge, who conducted trials with efficiency and had little tolerance for dilatory practices.

-In 1938, the Administration of Justice (Miscellaneous Provisions) Act authorized the appointment of three additional Lords Justices of Appeal: Goddard was one of the three new Lords Justices appointed under the Act, after only six years in the High Court.
+In 1938, the Administration of Justice (Miscellaneous Provisions) Act authorised the appointment of three additional Lords Justices of Appeal: Goddard was one of the three new Lords Justices appointed under the Act, after only six years in the High Court.
 During the Second World War, he also sat as a supplementary judge in the King's Bench Division.
-In 1943, he conducted a Home Office inquiry into the use of corporal punishment by Hereford magistrates, later known as the 'Hereford birching inquiry'.
+In 1943, he conducted a Home Office inquiry into the use of corporal punishment by Hereford magistrates, later known as the "Hereford birching inquiry".

 Goddard was known for turning out well-argued and legally convincing judgments.
 He would deliver stern diatribes to criminals, but his sentences were usually moderate, even when he was personally offended by the crime.
 After another six-year stint, he was appointed as a Lord of Appeal in Ordinary upon the death of Lord Atkin in 1944 and received a life peerage.
 He chose the title Baron Goddard of Aldbourne in the County of Wiltshire.